slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Individuals rarely admit mistakes.
 Groups never do." (...)
 "«Consensus» is just another way of saying «average»." (...)
 "A group operates through consensus. the consensus will be set by the most intolerable minority.
 So you’ll the intolerable minority will control the group." (...)
-"If your opinions line up neatly with those of your friends and colleagues, they’re not your opinions."
+"If your opinions line up neatly with those of your friends and colleagues, they’re not your opinions." (...)
+"Think for yourself, not of yourself.
+Think of others, not for others."
 -- Naval Ravikant*

 > *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.’